Insaf-Badri/Amazon-ETL/README.md

   ### Part 2 : Transform Data (Cleaning)
   After extraction, the data may require cleaning or formatting,using `Pandas` and `Numpy`
   ### Part 3 : Load Data into PostgreSQL
-  The final step is to load the cleaned data from the CSV file into the PostgreSQL database using `psycopg2`
+  The final step is to load the cleaned data  into the PostgreSQL database using `psycopg2`